iv-org/documentation/docs/hide-instance-behind-proxy-server.md

     But preserving the IP address is in my opinion essential for blocking bots, bad actors.

-#### NginX
+#### NGINX

-In the NginX configuration file for Invidious, just after the line `listen 443 ssl` add this line:
+In the NGINX configuration file for Invidious, just after the line `listen 443 ssl http2` add this line:
 ```
-listen 8443 ssl proxy_protocol;
+listen 8443 ssl http2 proxy_protocol;
 set_real_ip_from PUBLIC_IPV4_ADDRESS_OF_ORIGINAL_SERVER/32;
 real_ip_header proxy_protocol;
 ```